maxamillion/loopabull/README.rst

 ==============

-The event loop itself is meant to be the thing that executes ansible playbooks while the event loop plugins are meant to an abstraction to the idea of what will feed information to the event loop.
-The original thought was for a message bus but even that was thought to be too specific.
+The event loop itself is meant to be the thing that executes ansible playbooks while the plugins are meant to be an abstraction to the idea of what will feed information to the event loop.
+The original idea was for a message bus to be the input but even that was thought to be too specific.

 Configuration
 =============